I have recently been binge watching television shows from

 she is convinced that he can help her remember.

-Throughout the course of the series, we are slowly given information
+Throughout the series, we are slowly given information

 about the “accident” that ended her life – she was the victim of a hit and run